 The Bibbidi Bobbidi Boutiques is a dream come true for your little princess, but a nightmare for distancing.
 Walt Disney World closed all these locations down very quickly and they will remain that way during the initial Disney World reopening.

 The new health guidelines require guests to make as little contact as possible with Cast Members, but the Bibbidi Bobbidi Boutique certainly doesn’t allow for that to happen.
-It would be wise to keep these closed at first.
+It will remain closed for the time-being.

 Main Street Barber Shop